Kiran7007/Interview-Preparation/docs/android.md

  ↓
 ViewModel retains the data and passes it again to the UI.
 ```
-Example: In a profile screen, if user scrolls halfway and rotates the screen, without ViewModel the screen will reload from start.
+- Example: In a profile screen, if user scrolls halfway and rotates the screen, without ViewModel the screen will reload from start.
 But with ViewModel, the profile data and scroll position can be restored smoothly.

-Interview Answer:
-> ViewModel stores UI-related data across configuration changes.
 ---
-## A user opens an app with no internet.
-How do you show offline data?
-Use Room as the local cache.
--   Repository checks connectivity.
--   If offline, fetch from Room.
--   If online, fetch from API and update Room.

-Show “You’re offline” toast/snackbar while loading cached data.

-Interview Answer:
-> Use Room as the local cache.
----
 ## What is the difference between retry and refresh?
 -   Retry repeats a failed operation.
 -   Refresh requests the latest state/data again.

-A retry should be used carefully with writes.
+- A retry should be used carefully with writes.

-For financial operations, use idempotency and server-side transaction
+- For financial operations, use idempotency and server-side transaction
 semantics before retrying.

-Interview Answer:
-> Retry repeats a failed operation.
 ---
 ## What is idempotency?
 -   An operation is idempotent when repeating the same request does not
     create additional unintended effects.
 -   It is critical for payment and transaction workflows.
 ```text
 POST payment + idempotencyKey=ABC
 POST payment + idempotencyKey=ABC
 ```

-The server can recognize that both requests represent the same
+- The server can recognize that both requests represent the same
 operation.

-Interview Answer:
-> An operation is idempotent when repeating the same request does not create additional unintended effects.
 ---
 ## How do you use AI coding assistants safely?
 -   Use only organization-approved AI tools.